predis/predis/README.md

 Predis has a comprehensive test suite covering every aspect of the library.
-This test suite performs integration tests against a running instance of Redis (>= 2.4.0 is required) to verify the correct behaviour of the implementation of each command and automatically skips commands not defined in the specified Redis profile.
+This test suite performs integration tests against a running instance of Redis (>= 2.4.0 is required) to verify the correct behavior of the implementation of each command and automatically skips commands not defined in the specified Redis profile.
 If you do not have Redis up and running, integration tests can be disabled.
 By default the test suite is configured to execute integration tests using the profile for Redis 2.8 (which is the current stable version of Redis) but can optionally target a Redis instance built from